-All of a sudden, British bands were in demand!
+All of a sudden, British rock bands were in demand!

-As the Beatles continued their world domination, record companies, promoters and the buying public could not get enough British bands.
+As the Beatles continued their world domination, record companies, promoters and the buying public could not get enough of Britain's new music.

 Then all of a sudden, The Troggs, from absolutely out of nowhere, with Wild Thing!
 Wild thing was a simple, riff with great vocals, that one could not get out of your head.
 And, more great hits were to follow.

 Probably their biggest hit was better known sung by someone else.
 "Love Is All Around" , a Reg Presley song, was recorded by the Troggs in October 1968, and was a top 10 hit in the US and UK.

 Then, in 1994, Wet Wet Wet recorded "Love is All Around" for the soundtrack of the film "Four Weddings and a Funeral" and it was an international hit staying at the top of the UK charts for 15 weeks!.

 And THE mod band of the sixties, The Who arrived with the stunning "My Generation".
 They developed into one of the most consistant and prolific bands of the era, with Pete Townshend's unique writing skills.
 And, he gave us the first rock opera, on "A Quick One" and the "Tommy" album.

 Plus, one of the most exciting and unique drummers of all time, Keith Moon.
 A great drummer, and tragic story, Keith was the power behind the band.

 And...the exciting Status Quo, who went from glam to boogie and just kept on rockin'.
 Quo were one of the best live acts I have seen.
 They came to Adelaide three times, and were superb every time.